mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/04-formulas.md

 # List of Formulas
 This is a list of view formulas that we should support in the alpha release of Mathesar, categorized into types.

+> All formulas have not yet been defined.
+This notice will be removed when formulas are defined.
+{.is-warning}

 - [Record Aggregations *Formulas that aggregate a column across multiple records*](/en/product/specs/2022-01-views/04-formulas/4a-record-aggregations)
 - [Random Generators *Formulas that generate random data*](/en/product/specs/2022-01-views/04-formulas/4b-random-generators)
 - [Text Formulas *Formulas that work on text data*](/en/product/specs/2022-01-views/04-formulas/4c-text-formulas)